Tamba Sasayama

 The origin of Tanba Tea goes back many years.
 An historical record written about 1200 years ago mentions that people planted Japanese tea trees in Tanba.
 Since tea was a main agricultural product of Sasayama, they sold a large quantity of tea leaves to Osaka and it was an important source of income for the domain.
 According to the historical record from the 19th century, half of the tea leaves consumed in Osaka at that time were from Tanba.

-Take the Shinki Green Bus from the West exit of Sasayamaguchi Station on the JR Fukuchiyama Line and get off at Nikaimachi Stop, and a 5-min. walk from there
+- Take the Wing Shinki Bus from the West exit of Sasayamaguchi Station on the JR Fukuchiyama Line and get off at Nikaimachi Stop, and a 5-min. walk from there